Nordstrom's Black Friday Sale Is Officially Here

-Nordstrom's Black Friday Sale Is Officially Here -- 15 Early Deals and Gifts to Shop Now
+Nordstrom's Black Friday Sale Is Officially Here -- Shop Our Picks for Early Deals and Gifts

-This is not a drill -- Nordstrom has dropped their Black Friday deals early!
+ICYMI: Nordstrom dropped its Black Friday deals early!
 Head over to the department store's website to start saving big on brands you love.
-The deals offered span across multiple categories, including fashion, beauty and home.
+The deals offered span across multiple categories, including fashion, beauty and home that rival the Anniversary Sale.
 The Nordstrom Black Friday sale has awesome deals up to 40% off on top lines like Adidas, Marc Fisher, Sam Edelman, Steve Madden, Free People, Natori, Tory Burch, Kate Spade, Spanx, Sweaty Betty and so many more.
 Plus, new sale items will be added often!

 The Nordstrom Black Friday deals are live through Nov.
-26. We suggest you move fast as we're predicting these deals will sell out fast.
+26, which means it ends before Cyber Monday.
+We suggest you move fast as we're predicting these deals will sell out fast.
 This is the perfect time to start shopping for holiday gifts, considering all the news about supply chain delays and port backlogs.
 In addition to the Black Friday sale items, Nordstrom has curated their own holiday gift recommendations for their Make It Pop-In@Nordstrom.
 Get a jump on your wishlist this year to secure the hottest gifts of 2021 before they sell out.

 For more early Black Friday deals that are already available to scoop up, check out Macy's Black Friday Early Access, Best Buy tech deals, Kate Spade handbags and Target deals.